datacarpentry/image-processing/episodes/02-opencv-images.md

 > In the previous example, we showed how we could use Python and OpenCV to turn
 > on only the high intensity pixels from an image, while turning all the low
 > intensity pixels off.
 Now, you can practice doing the opposite -- keeping all
-> the low intensity pixels while changing the high intensisty ones.
+> the low intensity pixels while changing the high intensity ones.
 Consider
 > this image of a Su-Do-Ku puzzle, named **sudoku.png**:
 >
 > ![Su-Do-Ku puzzle](../fig/02-sudoku.png)